3rd Aviation Regiment (United States): History

 From September 2000 to October 2001, elements of the Aviation Brigade deployed to Bosnia-Herzegovina for SFOR 8 and SFOR and enforcement of the Dayton Peace Accords.
 In August 2002, the Brigade deployed to Kuwait to prepare for the 2003 invasion of Iraq.
 At 201830z March 2003, the Aviation Brigade, as the Division's main effort, initiated combat operations with supporting fires from the Division Artillery.
 During the battle at An Nasiriah, the Aviation Brigade shaped the battlespace in order for 3d Brigade to destroy enemy unit's in the vicinity of the Highway 1 Bridge and Tallil Airbase.
 In Baghdad, the Brigade continued to play a vital role in the ongoing fight for the security of the city.

 In 2004, the brigade was redesigned as the U.S. Army's first modular Combat Aviation Brigade and deployed to Iraq in January 2005 for Operation Iraqi Freedom III.
 This redesign enabled the brigade to significantly increase its ability to operate 24 hours a day for an indefinite period providing an unprecedented level of aviation combat power to the division.
 The brigade's accomplishments include flying over 80,000 hours in support of over 26,707 combat missions to include over 13,455 attack and recon missions, 289 air assaults and raids, and over 3,760 MEDEVAC missions transporting over 4,998 patients.
 The attack aircraft provided 24-hour coverage over the Multi-National Division - Baghdad area of responsibility from January 2005 to January 2006, proving to be the Division's most flexible and effective, quick reaction force.
 With an additional assault helicopter battalion and the Chinooks in the general support aviation battalion, the brigade was able to offer the division a new mission - Air Assault.
 The brigade also performed general aviation support missions, including being the sole provider of helicopter support for the senior members of the Iraqi Transitional Government.

-Distinctive Unit Insignia
+Distinctive unit insignia

 The distinctive unit insignia was originally approved for the 3d Aviation Battalion on 29 August 1963.
 It was amended to correct the symbolism on 6 September 1963.
 It was rescinded on 8 July 1976.
 It was reinstated for the 3d Aviation Battalion and amended to revise the symbolism on 10 April 1978.
 The insignia was redesignated for the 3d Aviation Regiment with the description revised on 1 July 1987.

 The insignia is a silver color metal and enamel device 1+1/8 in in height overall consisting of a shield blazoned: Azure (Teal Blue), three bendlets Argent, on a chief of the first, a pair of wings displayed fesswise of the second.
-Attached below the shield a Silver scroll inscribed "EX ALIS PUGNAMUS" in Blue letters.
+Attached below the shield a Silver scroll inscribed "EX ALIS PUGNAMUS" in blue letters.